kanidm/kanidm/kanidm_book/src/administrivia.md

     docker start <container name>

 If you have errors, please contact the project to help support you to resolve these.

-# Rename the domain

-There are some cases where you may need to rename the domain.
-You should have configured this initially in the setup, however you may have a situation where a business is changing name, merging, or other needs which may prompt this needing to be changed.

-> **WARNING:** This WILL break ALL u2f/webauthn tokens that have been enrolled, which MAY cause
-> accounts to be locked out and unrecoverable until further action is taken.
-DO NOT CHANGE
-> the domain name unless REQUIRED and have a plan on how to manage these issues.

-> **WARNING:** This operation can take an extensive amount of time as ALL accounts and groups
-> in the domain MUST have their Security Principal Names (SPNs) regenerated.
-This WILL also cause
-> a large delay in replication once the system is restarted.

-You should make a backup before proceeding with this operation.

-When you have a created a migration plan and strategy on handling the invalidation of webauthn, you can then rename the domain.

-First, stop the instance.

-    docker stop <container name>

-Second, change `domain` and `origin` in `server.toml`.

-Third, trigger the database domain rename process.

-    docker run --rm -i -t -v kanidmd:/data \
-        kanidm/server:latest /sbin/kanidmd domain rename -c /data/server.toml

-Finally, you can now start your instance again.

-    docker start <container name>

 # Raw actions